Swirled Peanut Butter Chocolate Cake

 - Drop by tablespoonfuls over cake batter; cut through batter with a knife to swirl the peanut butter mixture.
 Sprinkle with pecans and remaining sugar.

-- Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack before cutting.
 Refrigerate leftovers.
-Yield: 24 servings.

 I baked this cake the same way as jbab, 1/2 the cake part in an 8X8 inch pan, original recipe proportions for the filling.
 It was great, very easy too!
 If I bake the cake with the full recipe (for a 13 X9 inch pan) I will double the filling recipe